carpentries/instructor-training/episodes/03-expertise.md

 > they are less compelling than things like automating repetitive tasks.
 {: .callout}

 ## Expert Advantages

-In these ways and others, the high connectivity of an expert's mental model poses challenges while teaching novices.
+As we have seen, the high connectivity of an expert's mental model poses challenges while teaching novices.
 However, that is not to say that experts cannot be great teachers!
 Because of their well-connected knowledge, self-aware experts are well-poised to help students make meaningful connections, to confidently